wtsi-hgi/softpack-docs/docs/overview/architecture.md

 ### SoftPack GraphQL

-SoftPack GrahQL implements the [GrahQL](https://graphql.org) service in SoftPack.
+SoftPack GraphQL implements the [GraphQL](https://graphql.org) service in SoftPack.
 GraphQL is used because of the flexibility it offers when performing complex queries.
 Unlike REST APIs where multiple queries from multiple endpoints often require complex logic to be embedded in client interfaces,